skorodumina/twopeg/README.md

 There are two compiling options:

 1) "make nobos" - to compile without BOS libraries, no output in BOS format is possible in this case (suitable for CLAS12),
 2) "make bos" - to compile with BOS libraries (suitable for CLAS).
 BOS output can be created according to the flag in the input file.
 Some of the libraries (-lc_bos_io -lmapmanager -lfputil -lfpack -lbos -lbankdefs) are taken from "/u/home/skorodum/lib/bos/bos_gcc920" or from "/u/home/skorodum/lib/bos/bos_gcc530".
+These libraries are suitable for all gcc versions starting from gcc 4, except gcc 7.

 It should compile on ifarms.